-Healthy Mexican Coleslaw with Passion Fruit Dressing is not your grandmother’s coleslaw… This one features napa cabbage, shredded carrots, thin-sliced Fresno pepper, cilantro, and scallions in a zesty passion fruit dressing.
-Enjoy on its own as a side dish, on Tostones with Shrimp, Avocado, and Passion Fruit Slaw, or as a topping on your favorite tacos!
+Southwest Coleslaw with Passion Fruit Dressing is not your grandmother’s coleslaw… This no mayo slaw features thin-sliced Fresno or jalapeño pepper, cilantro, and scallions tossed with a zesty passion fruit dressing.
+Enjoy on its own as a side dish, on Tostones with Shrimp, Avocado, and Passion Fruit Slaw, or use this southwest coleslaw for tacos!

 Coleslaw has a history dating back centuries, although I would submit it isn’t a stellar history.
 Given that a required ingredient in traditional coleslaw recipes is mayonnaise, and mayonnaise originated in the 18th century, coleslaw has made an appearance on our tables for over 250 years.